JosePeanilla/CataMe-Backend/README.md

 These endpoints allow obtaining information from the registered users:

 - `GET /users` - Get the list of all registered users.
-- `GET /users/:id` - Gets information about a specific user.
+- `GET /users/:id` - Get the information about a specific user.
-- `POST /users` - Creates a new user.
+- `POST /users` - Create a new user.
-- `PATCH /users/:id` - Updates a user's profile.
+- `PATCH /users/:id` - Update a user's profile.
-- `DELETE /users/:id` - Deletes a user's account.
+- `DELETE /users/:id` - Delete a user's account.

 #### Wine bottles

 These endpoints allow obtaining information from the wine bottles:

 - `GET /wines` - Get the list of all the wine bottles.
-- `POST /wines` - Registers a new wine bottle (requires administrator approval).
+- `POST /wines` - Register a new wine bottle (requires administrator approval).

 ### Database collections